VSTARWriter/redacted-project-docs/content/how-to/pickup-bits.md

 ## Prerequisites

 - Field Sales or Billing role
-- Access to eBilling Workbench
 - Bit is currently at a customer location.

 ## Steps

-1. Navigate to **eBilling Workbench**.
+1. Navigate to the **eBilling Workbench** view from the left menu.
 2. Find the ticket line for the bit.
 3. Click on the ticket line to open the action menu.
-4. Click **Pick Up** (or similar action).
+4. Click the **Pick Up** button.
-5. Enter pickup details:
+5. Enter the pickup details in the displayed dialog:
     - Pickup date
     - Condition of bit
     - Any notes
 6. Review the information
 7. Click **Submit**